 - So you don’t get divorced like everyone around you.

-Some biblical motives for being a godly husband and father:
+Some biblical motives for being a good father:

 - Because you will give an account (2 Corinthians 5:9-10).